MetabolicAtlas/MetabolicAtlas/.github/CONTRIBUTING.md

 When reviewing a PR, please add [suggestions](https://docs.github.com/en/github/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/incorporating-feedback-in-your-pull-request#applying-a-suggested-change) and/or comments to the accompanying changed files.
 Try to be thorough and include all of the comments in a single review session instead of sprinkling comments and feedback over different periods of time.
 This makes it much easier for the PR author to address the potential changes.

-If you have added a suggestion and/or feedback, please resolve it as soon as possible after the PR author has addressed it. \*\*It is the reviewer's responsibility to resolve suggestions/comments."
+If you have added a suggestion and/or feedback, please resolve it as soon as possible after the PR author has addressed it. **It is the reviewer's responsibility to resolve suggestions/comments.**

 ### Your PR is merged!